Yandall/pricepro-ws/README.md

-# pricepro-ws
+# Pricepro-ws
-Headless browser service to make webscraping for PricePro
+Headless browser lambda function to make webscraping for PricePro